-Difference Between Micro, Small & Medium Enterprises and their Validity
+Difference between Micro, Small & Medium Enterprises and their Validity

 Some cultures around the world define micro, small and medium enterprises with fancy terms and language but in developing countries like India, it means survival for many families.
-Let us discuss about these three enterprises individually to get a better understanding.
+Let us discuss these three enterprises individually to get a better understanding.

 - Micro enterprises and their validity